QCDIS/NaaVRE-website/Readiness-level-framework.md

 A person can fulfill multiple roles.
 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.

-### Responsibilities
-#### VRE development and operations engineer
-- Implement developments from cloud researches and thesis students into NaaVRE.

 ### Readiness levels
 We discern four readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.
 For each higher readiness level improvements should be made to the assets and documents in order to make the lab usable by others with an increasing amount of independence from the virtual lab core developers and VRE DevOps team.